mentalmove/StringInt/README.md

 This project follows the second approach.
 It is not intended for usage in production environments but a proof of concept, maybe as fun stuff.

+The idea behind it is teaching the machine decimal calculation like human beings learned it at school.